Search

 By Hadeel Al Sayegh, Federico Maccioni, Rachna Uppal and Ateeq Shariff

 The attacks, launched in response to a joint U.S.-Israeli assault on Iran, landed across every major state in the Gulf, a region that has spent decades building its reputation as one of the world's most reliable business hubs.
-Three people were killed by the attacks in the United Arab Emirates and loud bangs were heard for a second day in Dubai and Abu Dhabi on Sunday.
+Three people were killed by the attacks in the United Arab Emirates, and loud explosions were heard for a third day in Dubai and Abu Dhabi on Monday.

-The strikes marked an unprecedented escalation for Dubai, a city whose modern identity was built on being insulated from the region's conflicts.
-From humble beginnings as a small fishing village, the emirate of Dubai used modest oil revenues to build ports, airports and trade centres before pivoting in the 1990s to luxury tourism, real estate and financial services.
+The strikes marked an unprecedented escalation for Dubai, whose modern identity was built on being insulated from the region's conflicts.
+From humble beginnings as a small fishing village, the emirate of Dubai used modest oil revenue to build ports, airports and trade centres before pivoting in the 1990s to luxury tourism, real estate and financial services.

 "Regionally, the impact across (Gulf) economies is mixed," said Vijay Valecha, chief investment officer at Century Financial.